MahmoudAboelrayat/DEM_Rust/readme.md

 ## Dependencies
-This project relies on several Rust libraries:
+This project relies on several Rust Crates:
 - `image` - For image processing and saving outputs.
 - `colorgrad` - For applying color gradients.
 - `chrono` - For timestamping output files.